butlerc9/butlerc9/README.md

 ## 📖 About Me

-* 💻 I'm a Data Scientist and ML Consultant @ EY
+* 💻 I'm a data scientist and ml consultant @ EY
-* 📱 I have an interest and experience in ML, data engineering, data science and business intelligence
+* 📱 Interests and experience in ml, data engineering, data science and business intelligence
-* 🎓 MSc.
-Data and Computer Science + BSc.
-Physics
+* 🎓 MSc. data and computer science + BSc. physics
-* 🔥 Frequently Attend In-Person ML/Data Science Events in Dublin
+* 🔥 Frequently attend in-person ml/data science events in dublin
-* 🏃 I have an interest in Films, Chess and Running
+* 🏃 I have an interest in films, chess and running

 ## 📘 My Top Repositories